 DAY 1: CUSCO – PATABAMBA – HUCHUY QOSQO

-We pick you up at your hotel at 6 am and then we drive in our private transport to the village of Patabamba (3800m/12,467ft), only 1 hour from Cusco.
+We pick you up at your hotel at 6 am and then we drive in our private transport to the village of Patabamba (3,800m/12,467ft), only 1 hour from Cusco.
 Once we arrive, we put our backpacks on and get ready to start a gentle hike uphill for the next 3 hours to get to the highest point of the trek (4,200m/13,779ft).
-From there we have fantastic views of the surrounding snowcapped mountains and valleys.
+From there, we have fantastic views of the surrounding snow capped mountains and valleys.
 We descend towards the village of Pucamarca and spend time at the Inca ruins there.
-From there we follow the original Inca trail into the Inca city of Huchuy Qosqo.
-There we have time to explore the city and then we head to our Homestay.
-Here your guide will introduce you to the local family who will show you your room for the night with all the amazing views of the surrounding areas and the Inca city.
+From there, we follow the original Inca trail into the Inca city of Huchuy Qosqo.
+There, we have time to explore the city and then we head to our homestay.
+Here, your guide will introduce you to the local family who will show you to your room for the night and the bathroom with a proper toilet.
+You will see all the amazing views of the surrounding areas and the Inca city.
 By late afternoon, you will enjoy your tea, and later have dinner with your local family!
 In the evening, you will have the opportunity to enjoy the sky full of brilliant stars and see the Inca’s constellations which your guide will show you.

-- Meals: Lunch Box – Afternoon Tea Time – Dinner
+- Meals: Picnic lunch – Afternoon Tea Time – Dinner

 - Distance: 13kms/8 miles approximately

-Then we continue our journey to Ollantaytambo where we will explore the stunning astronomical Inca City of Ollantaytambo.
-By late afternoon, we take the train to Aguas Calientes where we spend the night in a hotel.
+Then, we continue our journey to Ollantaytambo where we will explore the stunning astronomical Inca City of Ollantaytambo.
+By late afternoon, we take the 19:04 train to Aguas Calientes, where we spend the night in a hotel.

 - Meals: Breakfast, Lunch & Dinner